Mount Jarvis

-Mount Jarvis is an eroded shield volcano in the Wrangell Mountains of eastern Alaska.
+Mount Jarvis is an eroded shield volcano and stratovolcano in the Wrangell Mountains of eastern Alaska.
 It is located in Wrangell-Saint Elias National Park about 10 mi east of the summit of Mount Wrangell.
 The mountain sits at the northeastern edge of the massive ice-covered shield of Wrangell, rising nearly 5000 ft above it in a spectacular series of cliffs and icefalls.